WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 Download the Linux archive and extract it, while keeping the file permissions: `tar -pxzf WasabiLinux-1.1.0.tar.gz`.
 You can run Wasabi by executing `./wassabee`.

 After first run, a working directory will be created: `~/.walletwasabi/`.
-Amongst others, here is where your wallet files and your logs reside.
+Among others, here is where your wallet files and your logs reside.

 # OSX